 Payroll processing can be challenging because it hangs on a delicate balance between HR and finance.
 And if you're looking to optimize your payroll, best practices can sometimes take a while to implement adequately.

 Your payroll department needs to be analytical, detail-oriented, and follow complex procedures while maintaining the personal touch, and top-notch communicational skills.
 While you struggle and succeed in doing that, the market is evolving, the trends are changing, and keeping up with all of it can be a bit too much.

 There are many payroll best practices that companies worldwide are implementing, and there is no reason you shouldn’t do the same.
-Look out for any ideas to process payroll that save your time, money, or energy.
-Here are the ten best practices for the payroll service that you can start using right now.
+Look out for any ideas to process payroll that save your time and money (or energy).
+Here are the 14 best practices for the payroll service that you can start using right now.

 1. Create policies and procedures guide for the entire payroll system

 The foundation of any good process, especially the one that is as complex as payroll, are the procedures and policies.

 However, knowing all of them, all the time is too big of an expectation.
 Perhaps the core HR team will know them by heart, but too many employees are involved in payroll processing and the knowledge can get lost in translation.
 You can’t and shouldn’t count on people’s memory, especially when they are in a hurry and desperately need important info.

 This is why investing your time and resources into creating a manual for the payroll process is your best option.
 Although laborious, it is important work that has to be done.
 So make it your first step, and go from there.